linode/apl-docs/docs/inst-setup.md

 . bin/aliases
 ```

 This will install the demo value files, but also the needed artifacts, such as the Otomi CLI.
-Lastly, it sources aliases you can use, such as the `otomi` cli (which is an alias to the imported `bin/otomi`)
+Lastly, it sources aliases you can use, such as the `otomi` cli (which is an alias to the imported `bin/otomi`).
+We recommend to prepend `./bin` to your \$PATH to always have access to `otomi` from within an otomi repo without needing to source the aliases.
+NOTE: the aliases still contain useful shortcuts, so you might want to inspect and/or use them.
+We do:)

+After this initialization of the repo, we recommend you commit and push it to your final remote destination.
+It is a prerequisite for step 3 below, [using the console locally](#3-start-otomi-console-on-your-local-machine-optional).

 :::info otomi cli is bound to the values repo